 Does it matter what liposuction technique is used if I would like to inject the fat into my breasts?

 It does matter!
 Whether one would like to get autologous fat grafting to the face, hands, breasts, buttocks, hips, penis, vagina and virtually anywhere in the body, the fat cells obtained must be living cells!
 Dead fat cells are useless and may cause complications.
 When a surgeon performs liposuction in order to harvest fat cells using powered--suction, the fat cells are lysed (broken) during the suction process.
 Likewise, when a surgeon performs liposuction using laser or ultrasound energy, the heat produced by this energy may "kill" the fat cells.
 Hence, syringe liposuction using micro-cannula is the ONLY way to go if one intends to re-inject the fat cells into other parts of the body, also known as autologous fat grafting or fat transfer procedure.
-The suction power generated by hand using a plastic syringe is so mild that it causes almost no or minimal trauma to the fat cells.
+The suction power generated by hand using a plastic syringe is so low that it causes almost no or minimal trauma to the fat cells.
 There is also no energy or heat generated which may damage the fat cells.